Civil War Institute at Gettysburg College

-The Civil War Institute (CWI) at Gettysburg College is a non-profit organization created to promote the study of the American Civil War Era.
+The Civil War Institute (CWI) at Gettysburg College is a non-profit organization (due to being a part of Gettysburg College and is not a separate legal entity) created to promote the study of the American Civil War Era.
 The CWI was founded in 1982 by historian and Gettysburg College professor Gabor Boritt, an Abraham Lincoln and American Civil War scholar.
 The current director is Peter S. Carmichael.
 The Institute helps coordinate a number of Civil War-related events for the public, including the Robert Fortenbaugh Memorial Lecture, an annual program designed to commemorate Abraham Lincoln's Gettysburg Address, as well as a week-long summer conference that hosts 400 participants annually.
 The CWI also supports student learning at Gettysburg College, offering several programs throughout the year to help students hone their skills as young historians.

 Summer Conference

 The CWI hosts an annual summer conference on the Civil War, drawing over 400 people annually.
 Each year, the conference focuses on a different Civil War theme.
 Past themes have included the Battle of Gettysburg, the Battle of Fredericksburg, Robert E. Lee, the navy and the cavalry, and Reconstruction.
 While most participants stay in Gettysburg College dorms during the week, local attendees can choose to forgo living expenses and commute each day.

 Lecturers and tour guides are chosen for recent scholarship and expertise on the conference's central theme.
 The CWI has hosted a number of prominent historians, including James M. McPherson, Harold Holzer, Brooks D. Simpson, Gary Gallagher, and Jennifer Murray.